Shusuke Sakamoto

-Shusuke Sakamoto (坂本修佑, Sakamoto Shusuke) is a Japanese footballer who plays for Azul Claro Numazu.
+Shusuke Sakamoto (坂本修佑, Sakamoto Shusuke) is a Japanese footballer who plays for FC Osaka.

 Career

 After attending the Osaka University of Health and Sport Sciences, he joined Nara Club in mid-2015.
 Before the 2017 season, his manager Norihiro Satsukawa turns Sakamoto from a defender to a centre-forward: as a result, Sakamoto scored 18 goals and he was named the JFL's top-scorer.
 After this performance, he opted to sign for Azul Claro Numazu.